We fiercely advocate for LGBTQ+ youth and families.

 Exploring Identity Through Art, Fashion, & Design

-Threads is a fashion design and identity development program that empowers high school-age LGBTQ+ youth to explore and express their identities through fashion design.
+Threads is a fashion design and identity development program that creates an affirming environment for middle- and high-school-age youth to explore and express their identities through fashion design.
 Our education team works with these young people to provide the language, tools, and support they need to build resilience and pride on their journey of self-discovery.

 In addition to teaching valuable life skills such as design thinking, communication, project planning, and creative expression, Threads also provides a safe and affirming community where young people can connect and build lasting relationships free of stigma and shame.